Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-craftstudio.md

 ### Free vs Premium

-CraftStudio comes with a free or a paid premium licence and you can upgrade from free to premium at any time very easily.
+CraftStudio comes with a free or a paid premium license and you can upgrade from free to premium at any time very easily.

-The free licence let's you create any number of projects and any kind of assets (except scripts).
+The free license let's you create any number of projects and any kind of assets (except scripts).
 But you can't create script assets, you can't export or import assets from/to your projects and you can't export your game.
-The "only thing" the licence allows you to do is create stuffs, not testing themIt still gives you hours of fun and creation but you will quickly be pretty limited with the free licence if you want to pratice for real while following this tutorial.
+The "only thing" the license allows you to do is create stuffs, not testing themIt still gives you hours of fun and creation but you will quickly be pretty limited with the free license if you want to practice for real while following this tutorial.

-The premium (or full) licence let's you do anything including creating scripts, exporting/importing assets from/to your projects and especially exporting your game.
+The premium (or full) license let's you do anything including creating scripts, exporting/importing assets from/to your projects and especially exporting your game.
 It can be purchased for 20 euros (while in Beta) on CraftStudio's website.

-### Dowload and install
+### Download and install

 First [create an account on CraftStudio's website](http://craftstud.io/login).
-This account is mostlly used to log in CraftStudio, so be wise with the name you choose.
+This account is mostly used to log in CraftStudio, so be wise with the name you choose.

 Then [download](http://craftstud.io/download) or [purchase](http://craftstud.io/purchase).

 Proceed to the installation like with any other software.
 Note that the location you can choose only apply for the Launcher.
 The editor, server and runtimes are always installed in the same directory (`C:\Users\ [your user name]\AppData\Roaming\CraftStudio` on Windows).

 The icon that may have been created will open the launcher.
 Once logged in, you only need to open the launcher to update CraftStudio.
-If you [follow Elisée (the creator of CraftStudio) on Twitter](https://twitter.com/craftstudiodev) or the #CraftStudio hastag, you will know when an update is available.
+If you [follow @CraftSudioDev on Twitter](https://twitter.com/craftstudiodev) or the #CraftStudio hashtag, you will know when an update is available.
 So if you want you can open the editor directly by pointing at (`C:\Users\ [your user name]\AppData\Roaming\CraftStudio\CraftStudioClient\CraftStudioClient.exe` on Windows).

+<a name="first-step"></a>
 ## First steps in the editor (client)

 ### Breakdown of the interface